English Flag

 Photo ©www.whaleshark.org

-Conservation status endangered for whale sharks
+Conservation status for endangered whale sharks

 Galapagos is one of the few places where you will find 99 % female adult whale sharks.
 That makes it even more important to upload your photos from here.
 This Identification program is for all over the world.
 You see a whale shark?
 Summit your photo.